 There are a variety of WordPress hosting providers to choose from.
 Some, such as GoDaddy, let you purchase and register a domain with your plan.
 Alternatively, you can use a third-party domain registrar such as Namecheap.com:

 Once you choose your hosting and register your domain, you can follow the host’s specific instructions on setting up your WordPress installation.
-Many hosting providers, such as SiteGround, offer one-click WordPress installations.
+Many hosting providers offer one-click WordPress installations.

 Step 2: Install and Customize Your WordPress Theme